How to Backup NAS to External Hard Drive (2 Ways)

 Secure Download

-☛ If you upgrade to Professional edition, you can also create a rention policy to auto delete old backups, perform event-trigger or usb plug-in backup, or sync files between 2 NAS in real time.
+☛ If you upgrade to the Professional edition, you can also create a retention policy to auto-delete old backups, perform event-trigger or USB plug-in backups, or sync files between 2 NAS in real time.

 With this software, you don’t need to map the NAS device to your computer.
 Just launch it and follow the steps below: